-Your car's headlights are your eyes in the dark while driving.
-They give a clear picture of the road you're commuting on, making it easier to take turns or drive smoothly.
+Your car's headlights are your eyes while driving in the dark.
+They show a clear picture of the road you're driving on, making it easier to take road turns or drive smoothly at night.
 However, their function exceeds navigation; they allow you to see what's ahead of you, such as pedestrians, animals, and other vehicles on the road.

-Headlights consist of high and low beams, designed for use in specific situations.
-While this enhances safe driving at night, a lack of knowledge of headlight functions can cause unpleasant outcomes.
+Headlights consist of high and low beams, designed for specific situations.
+While this enhances safe driving at night, a lack of knowledge of headlight functions can lead to unpleasant outcomes.
 To avoid accidents and keep the road safe, it's crucial to understand how high and low beams work and when to use them.